 By over my head

 You didn't say whether your shed is wood or metal or whether or not it is sitting on a concrete slab.
 Wood rots and is more prone to termites if it is sitting on the ground.
 If the floor of the shed is not rotted out, you can contact someone who sells sheds to find out how much they would charge to lift the shed and place a concrete slab under it.
-If the ground under the shed is sinking, as in a sink hole, you might need to have the shed moved to a different location.

 This is only a suggestion but it makes sense.